-Pivot or Persevere

 In addition to that product pivot, there was a strong possibility we’d need a market pivot.
 We’d been engaged with tech entrepreneurs as an early adopter crowd, but the needs of the tech crowd are more focused to finding co-founders, which is not a large demand for brick and mortar SMB entrepreneurs.
 SMBs however represent a much larger market and a much better opportunity for monetization.

-The tech entrepreneur market may be more inclined to try out a new service like this, but also represent significantly different needs than the larger market.
+The tech entrepreneur market may be more inclined to try out a new service like this, but also represent significantly different needs than the larger market (pivot or persevere).
 So they aren’t early adopters so much as a niche market segment.

 Fork in the Road